Tonfisk-se/tuna-service/README.md

 Don't worry, there will be more events and the work with the service will be ongoing for a long time.
 More events will be announced in the beginning of next year.

-Hope to see you soon! :santa: 🎅 :santa:
+Hope to see you soon! 🎅 🎅 🎅